Is Being A Single Parent Right For You

 If you will be adopting a child who does not share your ethnicity, what will you do throughout their entire life to make sure that they remain in touch with their culture?
 If you are not willing to incorporate their identity into their live, reconsider adopting altogether.
 Because that’s someone’s identity you would be stripping away in an effort to force them to conform to your dream of the way that you want to raise a child in this world and that is cruel.
 So be sure that you are adopting for the right reasons and accept your responsibility as a parent adopting someone from a different ethnicity than you if that is where your journey takes you.

-Also read: Why Should You Be A Stay At Home Mom
+Also read articles on being a stay at home mom: Why Should You Be A Stay At Home Mom

 The key here is to plan ahead and smart.
 This is just the tip of the iceberg of questions that you must ask yourself but is a step in the right direction in taking further steps to parenthood.
 Consult with single women who have gone through this process.
 Find Mommy groups in your area or on social media that you find to be safe spaces to ask questions and learn.
 Read the blogs or find Daily Vloggers of single parents to see what daily life is like, the ups and downs, the surprises, good and bad.
 Get your feet wet with what you’ll soon enough be completely surrounded in.